Fractal dimension on networks: The cluster growing method

 where $\left\langle M_C\right\rangle$ is the average mass of the clusters, defined as the average number of nodes in a cluster.

 These methods are difficult to apply to networks since networks are generally not embedded in another space.
 In order to measure the fractal dimension of networks we add the concept of renormalization.

 Fractal scaling in scale-free networks

 Box-counting and renormalization

-To investigate self-similarity in networks, we use the box-counting method and renormalization.
-Fig.(3a) shows this procedure using a network composed of 8 nodes.
+To investigate self-similarity in networks, the box-counting method with renormalization can be used.